raksonibs/docker_base_images/README.md

 - Make your changes, then run `docker build ./ruby --build-arg RUBY_VERSION=2.3 -t base-image-test` to build your image
 - Temporarily replace the base image of the app you'd like to test against by editing its Dockerfile to say `FROM base-image-test:latest`

-### Updating the images

-- Make your changes
-- Bump the version in `VERSION` and record the change in `CHANGELOG.md`
-- Jenkins will build and push on merge to master.

 ## Local DNS